vincent-cm/twarts/README.md

 There may be some pages, images populate errors, ignore them.
 After 999 images downloaded, Chrome may stop downloading more items.

-In this case, you have to collect the previously downloaded file names and put it into the array in `existingExport.ts` The official npm.gov.tw may upload more items over time, so enjoy.
+In this case, you have to collect the previously downloaded file names and run reduce.js and put them into the array in `output.txt`
+The official npm.gov.tw may upload more items over time, so enjoy.

 ## Credits